 Whatever option you go for, the best part about getting a good camera is you can use it for your film projects.
 Shooting wedding films does help pay the ridiculously high NYC rent, but our true passion is filmmaking.

 For more information on DSLR cameras, check out our full review of the top DSLR cameras for filming.
-Or check out our reviews on specific cameras:

 When you’re packing your equipment, preparing for a wedding videography shoot ahead, remember to choose your lenses wisely, for this one single decision can make a big difference between your wedding video looking cinematic vs. mediocre.
-Remember: glass matters!

 A lens that has the smallest minimum aperture is ideal for shooting weddings.
 First, it would deliver superior low-light performance, and secondly, ensure that you get an extremely shallow depth of field when the aperture is near-closed, so you succeed in getting a very cinematic wedding video that is guaranteed to delight viewers.